mlochbaum/BQN/implementation/primitive/arithmetic.md

 - wx-x, wx-w (leading)
 - w-wx, x-wx (trailing)

 That's six two-axis combinations; the remaining three possibilities w-w, x-x, and wx-wx are simplifiable.
+Trailing-axis agreement takes half of Table like leading-axis agreement, but it's the reshaping half instead of replicate.

+The general case is to expand the arguments with Replicate along various axes so that they have the same shape as the result, and then use vector-vector arithmetic.
+More concretely, insert a length-1 axis into the argument for each non-shared axis in the other argument.
+Then replicate these axes to to required length.
+This can be done one axis at a time from the bottom up, or by constructing an array of indices and applying them at once, and probably other ways as well.